 Are bread and butter pickles good for you?

-Sweet pickles are relatively wholesome!
-Just keep in mind that the pickle brine here does use a lot of salt, so they are high in sodium.
+I think sweet pickles are relatively wholesome!
+Just keep in mind that the pickle brine here does use a lot of salt and sugar, but it’s not all absorbed into the slices.

-What’s the difference between canning or refrigerating Bread and Butter Pickles?
+What’s the difference between canning or refrigerating my pickles?
+Which should I choose?

 Using a fork to remove bread and butter pickle slices from jars.